 And with over 100 hiking trails in the Mescalero and Ruidoso area, anyone looking to experience the great outdoors won’t have trouble finding a trail that fits their experience level.

-If you’re looking for a leisurely day hike or a challenging outdoor excursion, find out more about New Mexico’s best Mescalero and Ruidoso hiking trails below!
+Find out more about New Mexico’s best Mescalero and Ruidoso hiking trails:

 Hiking Trails in Lincoln National Forest

 Lincoln National Forest offers over 100 hiking trails.
 Each trail has its own unique features and levels of difficulty from easier day hikes to advanced trails.
 The landscape of this National park includes rigid canyons, deserts, and heavily wooded forest areas that stretch from the Texas border to southern New Mexico.
 Lincoln National Forest is also home to a diverse range of flora and wildlife.
 Many hiking trails allow backpacking, mountain biking, and horseback riding throughout its wilderness.
 If you choose to go on a hike, remember to always:

 - Check the weather – Stay aware of weather conditions and be ready if it changes (sun protection, rain gear, etc.).